Honouring women in leadership in the Council Chamber

 In the 1960s, Peisley advocated for essential services through the Council of Aboriginal Women of South Australia.
 In the 1970s, she made history as the first Aboriginal female Probation and Truancy Officer.
 Additionally, she received a Papal Blessing in 2010 for services to the Catholic Church and played a pivotal role in the historical recognition of Aboriginal peoples in South Australia’s Constitution in March 2013.

 The photographic portrait by Dr Ali Gumillya Baker pays homage to Aunty Shirley’s roots in the South East of South Australia.
 The artwork features feather flowers worn in Aunty Shirley’s hair, symbolising the long tradition of feather flower making for Aboriginal communities.
-Red Kangaroo Paw flowers honour the place of the Red Kangaroo, Tarndanyangga (Adelaide).
+Red Kangaroo Paw flowers honour the place of the Red Kangaroo, Tarntanyangga (Adelaide).
 Dr Baker intricately weaves ceremonial, medicinal, and food-related plants into the background, grounding the portrait in the rich tapestry of Kaurna Yerta.

 Dr Ali Gumillya Baker is a Mirning person whose family are from the West Coast of South Australia, she is an Associate Professor at Flinders University and a multidisciplinary artist who is a member of the Unbound Collective - a group of First Nations artist academics.